 You’ll probably recognize the Interests chart, which is another carryover from the old Twitter analytics.
 Odds are, not much in this list will surprise you, because your audience’s interests are likely to match up at least partially with you and what you do.
 (Edgar’s followers are interested in technology and entrepreneurship?
 Scandalous!)

-Something new, though – and potentially more surprising – are the insights into your followers’ TV-watching habits.
+Something potentially more surprising – are the insights into your followers’ TV-watching habits.
 For example, you might learn that a shockingly low percentage of your Twitter fans follow sports – which would make you think twice about all those football metaphors you’ve been making.

 What makes things even more interesting is that you can compare your own followers to another group.
 Just above your data, click the “Add comparison audience” link, and Twitter will show you how your followers stack up to all Twitter users: